whangareiartmuseum/product-processor/CONTRAST_REPORT_GUIDE.md

 For products with failing contrast ratios:

-1. **Run "Process Single Product"** to regenerate colors with better contrast
+1. **Run "Extract Colors - Single Product"** to regenerate colors with better contrast
 2. **Use the "Update Poor Contrast" script** (if available) to batch update failing products
 3. **Manually adjust colors** in Shopify admin if needed